 Author contributions: Zhu XY reviewed the literature and contributed to manuscript drafting and revising, was the patient’s doctors and contributed to collecting the patient’s medical data and making a revision to the manuscript; Tang XH was responsible for the revision of the manuscript for important intellectual content; all authors issued final approval for the version to be submitted.

-Corresponding author: Xin-Hu Tang, MD, Chief Physician, Doctor, Department of Cardiology, Jiujiang University Affiliated Hospital, No. 57 Road, Xunyang District, Jiujiang 332000, Jiangxi Province, China.
+Corresponding author: Xin-Hu Tang, MD, Chief Physician, Doctor, Department of Cardiology, Jiujiang University Affiliated Hospital, No. 57 Xunyang East Road, Xunyang District, Jiujiang 332000, Jiangxi Province, China.
 18879292198@163.com

 Received: October 14, 2022